broadwayinc/skapi-documentation/service-settings/service-settings.md

 ## Allow Signup

 You can prevent user signup by turning off this option.

-This setting will prevent anyone from signing up to your service.
-Only the admin can create user accounts from the **Users** page.
+This setting will prevent anyone to signup or prevent anyone from removing their account in your service.

+If this option is turned off, only the admin can create, disable user accounts from the **Users** page.
 This is useful when you want to create a private service for a specific group of users.